Souruly/souruly.github.io/src/content/projects/20210305 - Oscillator Art/basic.md

 ![Simple Parametes](./simple.png)

-PS : If you let this run for a while, you'd see that the drawing returns to it's start point.
+PS : If you let this run for a while, you'd see that the drawing returns to its start point.
 This depends on what initial parameters you choose.
 The simplest parameters where the values have a small LCM would converge faster, in one-two loops.
 Please play around with the sliders to have more complex drawings...

 ![Complex Parameters](./complex.png)